wharfkit/website/src/lib/docs/SessionKit/UserInterface.md

 - The `title` is provided as a header for the display that will be rendered to the user
 - A `body` may optionally be defined with a text-based description of what you are prompting for
-- The `elements` array consists of one or more `PromptElement` instances, which instruct the `UserInterface` how to present this prompt to the user
+- The `elements` array consists of one or more `PromptElement` instances, which instruct the `UserInterface` on how to present this prompt to the user

 The `elements` array is populated by one or more `PromptElement` objects that make up the desired layout presented to the user.